Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 - Inclement weather?
 Have at Calgary’s indoor amusement centres.

 - Get reading with Calgary Public Library.
-Calgary Public Library holds plenty of fun outdoor events during summer.
+Calgary Public Library holds plenty of fun outdoor events during the summer.

 IV.
 Day trips from Calgary